Understanding cleft lip and palate

 Are you considering cleft lip and palate surgery for your child?

-Dr. Homayoun Sasson is pleased to provide Great Neck and Manhattan, NY area patients with reconstructive surgery when born with these defects, and continues to take pride in offering solutions for parents who may be worried about their child’s future.
+Dr. Homayoun Sasson is pleased to provide Great Neck, NY area patients with reconstructive surgery when born with these defects, and continues to take pride in offering solutions for parents who may be worried about their child’s future.
 If you want to discuss this procedure with a professional, call Sasson Plastic Surgery today to schedule an appointment with our facility.
 We are open to new patients and have two convenient office locations.

 Posted in: CLEFT LIP & PALATE